 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to decide what size you should get is to take your total floor area and multiply it by the height of your ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you consider your options.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to determine what size you should get is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour you will need and be a guide as you review your options.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 All homes and families are different.
-Our professionals at Finch Air Conditioning & Heating can give you a home health report to help you pick which humidifier is appropriate for your home.
-And our assessment will confirm you are getting the best solution to fit your existing HVAC system.
+Our experts at Finch Air Conditioning & Heating can give you a home health report to help you pick which humidifier is appropriate for your home.
+And our assessment will confirm you are getting the best solution to fit your current HVAC system.
 We want to make sure you can rest comfortably during the winter and that you have the support you need to maintain proper indoor air quality.
-You can reach us at 281-407-9478 or visit our online scheduler to make an appointment.
+You can reach us at 281-407-9478 or check out our online scheduler to make an appointment.